taf3/taf/docs/source/development_guide.rst

 =================
 TAF code naming convention
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-**General**

 The heart of the design of python project is its high level of readability.
 One reason for code to be easily readable and understood is following set of code style guidelines.
 It is always advisable to maintain consistency in naming standards.
 This document describes the nomenclature suggested for use in TAF.
-TAF developers requires reading at `PEP 8 -- Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_  , and TAF library is conservative and requires limiting lines to 79 characters (and docstrings/comments to 72) although it exceeds `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_  standard.
-79 characters will give enough to review side-by-side with multiple files, and visualize the difference between changes well in code review tools.
+TAF developers requires reading at `PEP 8 -- Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_  , and TAF library is conservative and requires limiting lines to 99 characters (and docstrings/comments to 92) although it exceeds `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_  standard.
+99 characters will give enough to review side-by-side with multiple files, and visualize the difference between changes well in code review tools.
 Only exception is in writing function name in testcases which can exceed this limit as long as it's helpful to understand the testcase.

 Directory
 +++++++++